 Shared Governance Committees.
 NOCE's shared governance committees include the President's Cabinet and Budget and Facility Planning Committee.
-The President's Cabinet membership is composed of members of the President's Staff and representatives of constituent groups: Academic Senate, United Faculty and Adjunct Faculty United representing faculty; California State Employees Association (CSEA) representing classified staff; District Management Association (DMA) representing management; and NOCE student leaders.
-The President's Cabinet makes recommendations to the President on matters concerning policies, procedures, academic programs, and school improvement efforts.
+The President's Cabinet membership is composed of members of President's Staff and representatives of constituent groups: Academic Senate, United Faculty and Adjunct Faculty United representing faculty; California State Employees Association (CSEA) representing classified staff; District Management Association (DMA) representing management; and NOCE student leaders.
+In November 2022, an additional representative from the Diversity, Equity, Inclusion, and Anti-Racism (DEIA) Committee was added to the membership.
+President's Cabinet makes recommendations to the President on matters concerning policies, procedures, academic programs, and school improvement efforts.
 The Cabinet initiates the strategic planning process and is the WASC accreditation leadership group.
-This organizational structure not only provides for clearly defined roles of governance but promotes a process that is President and provides for ethical and effective leadership.
+This organizational structure not only provides for clearly defined roles of governance, but promotes a process that is transparent and provides for ethical and effective leadership.
+President's Cabinet meetings are open to the entire school and staff are encouraged to attend.
+Announcement of agenda are emailed to all staff and additional information and attachments are available on the SharePoint account.